 Other retailers to look out for include:

-• Stockghyll Fine Food in Ambleside, for a range of locally produced goodies, and the nearby Apple Pie Café and Bakery.
+• Stockghyll Fine Food, Ambleside - offers a range of locally produced goodies, and the nearby Apple Pie Café and Bakery

-• Hawkshead Relish in Hawkshead, which produces a wide range of relishes, pickles and preserves, individually and in hampers.
+• Hawkshead Relish, Hawkshead - producer of a wide range of relishes, pickles and preserves, individually and in hampers

-• Friars of Keswick, who recently opened a second shop in Ambleside - a must for any chocoholic!
+• Friars of Keswick and Ambleside - a must-visit for any chocoholic

 As well as visiting independent shops, you may also like to visit Booths Supermarkets for some of the everyday essentials during your stay.
 Booths stocks a wide range of speciality food and drink from the North West and beyond, and has the character that is so often lacking in other UK supermarkets.
 You'll find stores in Penrith, Keswick, Kendal, Windermere, Ulverston, Milnthorpe and Kirkby Lonsdale.

-It may be time to travel home, but the Cumbrian food story needn't end there...
+It may be time to travel home, but your Cumbrian food story needn't end there.

 Stop by the farm shops at Tebay Services for a sumptuous selection of goodies to extend your holiday once you get home.
 The services are situated between J38 and J39 on the M6 with farm shops both north and south-bound.